jooheonchoi/jooheonchoi/README.md

 I'm currently a third year Computer Science student primarily interested in backend development.

-I'm also eager to learn more about Python and full-stack development with Javascript/Node.js/React.
+Current interests are backend developement and data analysis with Python, as well as full-stack with the MERN stack.

 In my spare time, I enjoy following hockey (Canucks), playing piano, and painting (acrylic).